-Tinnitus Treatment in OKC and Tulsa
+Tinnitus Treatment in Oklahoma

 Tinnitus is the perception of sound when no actual external noise is present.
 Anatomically, tinnitus usually originates from damage to the hair cells located within the organ of hearing, the cochlea.
 Because there is damage to the cochlea and sometimes accompanying hearing loss, the brain tries to compensate for the lack of auditory input by creating a sound and the perception of tinnitus.
 Tinnitus can sound like ringing, roaring, buzzing, hissing, swooshing, cricket/cicada sounds, or clicking noises.
 Tinnitus is not a disease but rather a symptom that is typically related to the auditory system.
 It is a common issue that affects nearly 15% or over 50 million Americans (US Centers for Disease Control), yet only 10% of these individuals seek medical attention.